Clinical Training Activities

 Interns rotate in the group leadership role.
-The peer supervision leader’s tasks involve rapport building and safety, moderating and facilitating structure and focus for the meeting, summarizing themes discussed by the peers, facilitate discussion and feedback among the peers, assisting with theory application, centering multicultural and social justice considerations, ethics, problem-solving and process observation tasks (help the group members become aware of group dynamics including group development stages, how the group deals with conflict, parallel process, and encourage the expression of reactions, feelings, and behaviors).
-Interns’ peer supervision is facilitated by a licensed psychologist (“Supervisor of Peer Supervision Group”)
+The peer supervision leader’s tasks involve rapport building and containment, moderating and facilitating structure and focus for the meeting, summarizing themes discussed by the peers, facilitating discussion and feedback among the peers, assisting with theory application, centering multicultural and social justice considerations, ethics, problem solving, and process observation tasks (i.e., awareness of group dynamics including group development stages, how the group deals with conflict, parallel process, and encourage the expression of reactions, feelings, and behaviors).

 Facilitated by CAPS staff members (and occasionally local community professionals), this weekly 2-hour seminar facilitated by is designed to span the broad range of interns’ learning needs during the internship year.
 Utilizing a variety of formats (e.g., didactic, discussion of readings, case presentations, etc.), the seminar exposes interns to training in core competencies and related areas, often including: (a) Psychotherapy and Crisis Intervention, (b) Clinical Assessment, (c) Multicultural and Diversity Issues in Psychotherapy, (d) Legal and Ethical Issues in Psychotherapy, (e) Psychiatric Consultation, (f) Outreach and Preventive Interventions, (g) Professional Development, and (h) Clinical Supervision and Training.
 To address growth in these core competencies, the Intern Seminar incorporates a number of modules throughout the year.

-Another module in the fall Intern Seminar is the Psychiatric Consultation Module competency area.
-A CAPS psychiatrist presents several psychiatric topics such as the Mental Status Examination, DSM diagnostic system, collaboration between psychologists and psychiatrists, assessment and treatment of sleep disorders, and bipolar disorders.
+Psychiatric Consultation Module: A CAPS psychiatrist presents several psychiatric topics such as Advanced Mental Status Examination, the DSM diagnostic system, collaboration between psychologists and psychiatrists, ADHD, assessment and treatment of sleep disorders, and bipolar disorders.

-The Multicultural and Social Justice Issues Module is a combination of didactic, experiential, and discussion-based formats aimed at deepening the interns' awareness of self and others as multicultural beings navigating—and professionally positioned to effect change in—an inequitable society and world.
+Multicultural and Social Justice Issues Module: A quarter-long combination of didactic, experiential, and discussion-based formats aimed at deepening the interns' awareness of self and others as multicultural beings navigating—and professionally positioned to effect change in—an inequitable society and world.
 In the context of interns’ clinical work and professional development, cultural humility, social identity, power, oppression, privilege, accountability, and advocacy are issues of focus.
-To enhance interns’ learning, a priority of this module is establishing an atmosphere of safety and nonjudgment.
+To enhance interns’ self-reflection and learning, a priority of this module is establishing a community of safety and nonjudgment.
 Outside of this seminar module, interns’ multicultural proficiency is emphasized in training experiences throughout the year.